rajivgangadharan/python/README.md

-# Scripts for Scrum Masters
+# Utility scripts for Scrum Masters
 Python Scripts for Scrum Master

 1. barplot.py3 This script is for generating a bar plot of velocities and their mean